 - Conduct regular external network security assessments and penetration tests.

 - Implement real-time anomaly detection systems to identify more advanced attacks and their prequels.

-Also, keep an eye on updates from the organized by GSMA that is working on new end-to-end interconnect security solutions for LTE and 5G networks.
+Also, keep an eye on updates from the Fraud and Security Group (FASG) work group organized by GSMA that is working on new end-to-end interconnect telecom security solutions for LTE and 5G networks.

 Session Initiation Protocol (SIP), used in most voice-over-IP (VoIP) communications, is another prime target for malicious parties.
-Without proper security measures, hackers can easily tap into encrypter calls, distribute SIP malware and otherwise tamper with the VoIP services you are provisioning.
+Without proper telecom security system, hackers can easily tap into encrypter calls, distribute SIP malware and otherwise tamper with the VoIP services you are provisioning.